BCM-Neurosurgery/data-net-source/README.md

 Available options are:
   - `dsn`: domain service name provided by sentry to send events to
   - `event_level`: python logging level as an integer.
-All log entries above this level are sent to sentry as discreet events (ie errors)
+All log entries above this level are sent to sentry as discrete events (ie errors)
   - `level`: python logging level as an integer.
 All log entries above this level are sent to sentry to be used as breadcrumbs to help track down the cause of events
   - `release`: release name of this code.
 Useful to be able to separate out events from